 Qumran is the site where the Dead Sea Scrolls displayed at the Shrine of the Book were found in 1947 by a shepherd boy.
 The caves of the finds are visible from the archaeological site which is open to visitors.
 The nature of the historical settlement at the site is greatly disputed among archaeologists and the suggestions range from the more traditional perception of an Essene settlement to a Hasmonean fortress.
 What is agreed upon is that the site was abandoned at the time of the fall of the Second Temple in year 70 and hasn’t been occupied since.

 The archaeological excavations at Qumran is a highlight for the visitor with an interest in history.
-The more than two millennia old settlement unearthed there contains remnants of ritual baths necessary for a Jewish life style, communal living facilities like dining rooms, common work areas, artefacts of glass and roman coins.
+The old settlement unearthed there contains remnants of ritual baths necessary for a Jewish life style, communal living facilities like dining rooms, common work areas, artifacts of glass and roman coins.
 The excavations are very well kept and of high quality, and guided tours are given.
 There is an interesting movie on site and for those seeking more adventure, the park offers excellent hiking trails up to the caves.

-This Jordan River baptismal site is considered to be the most likely spot where Jesusas baptised by John the Baptist.(Matthew, 3: 13-17).
+Qasr El Yahud – This Jordan River baptismal site is considered to be the most likely spot where Jesus was baptized by John the Baptist.(Matthew, 3: 13-17).
 Remains of several churches dating as far back as the 5th Century can be seen at the site, further emphasizing the sites significance at the actual site where Jesus was baptized and then started his ministry.
 Its Arabic name, Qasr al-Yehud, is possibly a remnant of an even older tradition than the pre-Christian, Jewish use of the place as a baptismal site.
 The site, which is situated along a very narrow portion of the Jordan River is believed to be where the Israelites crossed when they entered the land of Canaan.
 The on site excavations depict beautiful mosaics.
 Visitors seeking to be baptized must take the ancient marble steps into the Jordan River for a very unusual baptismal experience.

 Qasr Al Yahud is situated within the Palestinian Territories within Area C, which is currently under the administration of Israeli authorities, yet both Israelis and Palestinians can freely visit this site.
 All planning has been done in cooperation with the Civil Administration of Judea and Samaria, the National Parks Authority and the Jordanian authorities on the other side of the river.